erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 [^outputtorque]: $\mathbf{\hat{o}} = \mathbf{\hat{g}} \times \mathbf{\hat{s}}$

-Using this simplified notation lets us look at the various parts contributing to the changes in angular momentum (for a exact discussion please refer to @LeveSpacecraftMomentumControl2015):
+Using this simplified notation lets us look at the various parts contributing to the changes in angular momentum (for an exact discussion please refer to @LeveSpacecraftMomentumControl2015):

 1. __Rigid-Body Motion:__ These are all terms involving $\mathbf{J}$.
 2. __Gyroscopic Reaction Torques:__